The New Jersey CannaBusiness Association (NJCBA) is working to increase access to the New Jersey cannabis industry through different avenues.

 As NJCBA President, DeVeaux has sought to address issues common to start-up cannabis companies, such as access to capital.

-“We admire the NJCBA’s work educating and empowering New Jersey residents on the numerous economic opportunities available within the industry,” Barber said.
+“We admire the NJCBA’s work educating and empowering New Jersey residents on the numerous economic opportunities available,” Barber said.

 Last week DeVeaux testified before the New Jersey Senate Judiciary Committee during their lengthy cannabis hearing.
 He noted the problem cannabis companies have with a lack of access to traditional banking services.